 This course is the last of five of clinical applications of sonographic procedures.
 This includes scheduled clinical rotation assignments.
 All clinical courses include scheduled image analysis classes which will be held online.
-A clinical lab is required in most clinical courses.
 This course will provide the student with the necessary clinical education needed to practice sonography.
 This course takes place in sonography departments, with actual patient contact.
 The student will rotate through assigned clinical areas.
 The student will be evaluated for clinical competency of the semester.
 The student will be under direct supervision the entire semester.
 The student will follow all policies and procedures of the program.
-3 semester hours.
-Pre-requisite: DMS 2400
+3 Cr Hrs.
+Prerequisite(s): DMS2400.